Robin--/MonoReports/README.md

 - group section - group header section appears before details every time value of group expression is changed.
 - subreports - report in report

-Those two features are planed to come with version 0.2 (currently we are before 0.1)
+Those two features are planed to come with version 0.2

 Other things in roadmap are: